 For the latest information, refer to the latest Release Notes.

 Supported SoundStation IP 7000 / Polycom HDX Software Interoperability

-To operate your SoundStation IP 7000 phone in this environment, Polycom recommends that you run the following combination of software on the phone and the HDX system:
+To operate your SoundStation IP 7000 phone in this environment, Polycom recommends that you look at the latest Release Notes for the appropriate SoundStation IP7000 and Polycom HDX system software versions.